publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptC/m__us_usc_t50_s2031.md

         (3) __Voiding of previous elections__

-            An election by a participant or former participant under this subsection voids prospectively any election previously made in the case of such participant under subsection (b) of this section.
+            An election by a participant or former participant under this subsection voids prospectively any election previously made in the case of such participant under subsection (b).

         (4) __Reductions in annuity__